Belizean Travel Information

-There are international flights to Belize from various cities in the USA such as Los Angeles, Atlanta, Dallas, Charlotte, Houston and Miami.
+There are international flights to Belize from various cities in the USA such as Los Angeles, Atlanta, Dallas, Charlotte, Houston and Miami, as well as from El Salvador.
+It is only a 2 hour flight from continental United States.
 Major airlines which service Belize include Continental, Delta, American, Grupo TACA and US Airways.
-There are also 2 local airlines, Maya Island Air and Tropic Air, that fly to Belize every day from Flores in Guatemala.
+There are also 2 local airlines, Maya Island Air and Tropic Air, that fly to Belize every day from Flores in Guatemala and Cancun in Mexico.

 Where to Stay

 If you need an overnight stay on your way in or out of Belize, or simply wish to add a few days to your holiday, then check our affiliated hotel reservation agents Agoda.com.
 Browse their website choices for Belize accommodation, use their online chat to ask your questions, or simply book with your credit card.

 All their options are backed up with their 'Low Price Guarantee' to ensure you get top-dollar value for money.